openpaygithub/.net-SDK/README.md

 ### •	To declare some variable/key for openpay

-* * You can declare “JamToken” and “AuthToken” key’s value in `<appSettings>` tag in web.config page or it can be declared globally in .cs page.
+* * You can declare “JamToken” and “AuthToken” key’s value in `<appSettings>` tag in web.config page or it can be declared in .cs page.
      `<add key="_JamToken" value="30000000000000889|155f5b95-a40a-4ae5-8273-41ae83fec8c9" />`

      `<add key="_AuthToken" value="155f5b95-a40a-4ae5-8273-41ae83fec8c9" />`